 Table of Contents

-And while AI is used in a multitude of fields, deep learning research has flourished in some fields in particular.
+While AI is used in a multitude of fields, deep learning research has flourished in some fields in particular.
 One of those fields is natural language processing, commonly referred to as NLP.
 Advancements in NLP have made many positive improvements possible within the field of AI.
 However, in practice, the issue of bias in AI models is a growing concern and is sometimes ignored altogether.
-Most focus on the benefits brought about by AI technology.
-But can we responsibly disregard the negative sides of AI?
+Most focus on the benefits brought about by AI technology, but is it possible to responsibly disregard the negative sides of AI?

-In this article, I’ll explain how the same biases that exist in our society have crept into our deep learning models, and whether we should do something about it.
+In this article, I’ll explain how the same biases that exist in society have crept into deep learning models, and whether we can - or should - do something about it.

 What is Bias?

-Not so long ago this wouldn't have even been a valid question.
-But today the situation is different.
-With the rise in popularity of AI, machine learning and deep learning models have been introduced into many aspects of our lives.
-Most people use AI daily, whether they’re aware of it or not, and we regularly use it to shape our own behavior.
+Not so long ago this wouldn't have even been a valid question, but today the situation is different.
+With the rise in popularity of AI, machine learning and deep learning models have been integrated into to many aspects of our lives.
+We use AI daily, whether we're aware of it or not, and we regularly use it to shape our own behavior.

 How is Bias Introduced to NLP Models?

-The deep learning models we use are mostly "black-box” models.
-In other words, we define a model, compile it, train it using some data, and then later use it to solve a particular problem.
-As designers, we typically stop there, and explaining why a model makes a given decision is not often tackled.
-However, this doesn't usually mean that the underlying concepts that drive a model are not known.
+The deep learning models most commonly used are mostly "black box” models.
+In other words, an AI engineer defines a model, compiles it, trains it using some data, and then later uses it to solve a particular problem.
+Most AI engineers typically stop there.
+Explaining why a model makes a given decision is not often a problem they tackle.
+However, this doesn't necessarily mean that the underlying concepts that drive a model are unknown.
 After all, every model can be explained using mathematical equations.

-But what it does mean is that it’s hard to say what a model bases a decision on, so we often don't bother.
-It's pretty standard practice for supervised learning models, in fact.
-It's also standard for unsupervised learning models, where the idea of understanding a model's exact decision is even less relevant, since the model is learning in an unsupervised way.
+But what it does mean is that it’s hard to say what a model bases a decision on, so AI designers often don't bother.
+It's standard practice for supervised learning models, in fact.
+It's also standard for unsupervised learning models, where the idea of understanding a model's exact decision is even less relevant since the model is learning in an unsupervised way.

-Unfortunately, by searching for hidden patterns and using them to create embeddings (which automatically group data), our models are exposed to more than just semantic information.
+Unfortunately, by searching for hidden patterns and using them to create embeddings (which automatically group data), models are exposed to more than just semantic information.
 While processing the text, models are also exposed to biases that are not unlike the ones present in human society.
-The biases then get propagated into our supervised learning models—the same models that are supposed to take in unbiased data to ensure they don't produce biased results.
+The biases then get propagated into the supervised learning models—the same models that are supposed to take in unbiased data to ensure that they don't produce biased results.

 If you’re skeptical about whether something like this can happen, let’s explore a few of the many examples of racial bias and gender bias that occur in deep learning.

-A 2021 article published by The Brookings Institution’s Artificial Intelligence and Emerging Technology Initiative, part of series entitled “AI and Bias,” discusses research into bias and NLP.
+A 2021 article published by The Brookings Institution’s Artificial Intelligence and Emerging Technology Initiative, part of the series titled “AI and Bias” discusses research into bias and NLP.
 The article notes a study performed by the author at Princeton University's Center for Information Technology Policy in 2017.
 The study revealed many instances of gender bias in machine learning language applications.
 While studying machines as they process word embeddings, the researchers found that the machines learned human-like biases from the word associations in their training material.

-For instance, the machine learning tools were learning that sentences that contained the word "woman" more often also included words such as "kitchen" and "art".
-On the contrary, sentences that contained "man" more often also contained words such as "science" and "technology".
+For instance, the machine learning tools were learning that sentences that contained the word "woman" more often also included words such as "kitchen" and "art," While sentences that contained "man" more often also contained words such as "science" and "technology."
 As machine learning picks up on these patterns, these types of gender biases are propagated down the line.
-And if a supervised training model uses biased embeddings, it will also produce biased results.
+If a supervised training model uses biased embeddings, it will also produce biased results.

-Observation and evaluation of gender bias in
+Observation and evaluation of gender bias in NLP.

-NLP, Image Source: Sun, Tony, et al. "Mitigating gender bias in natural language processing: Literature review."
+Image Source: Sun, Tony, et al. "Mitigating gender bias in natural language processing: Literature review."
 (2019).

 Does Bias Exist in Other Fields of Deep Learning?